Main Page

 Security

 The administrator login, often the weakest point in terms of security, can be configured to use two-factor authentication.
 Another common security weakness is old firmware.
 With Telcred Access Manager it is simple to check and upgrade the firmware remotely.
-All communication between the door controllers and the Telcred cloud-service uses strong encryption and the communication between the Telcred Entry app and the cloud service uses strong authentication based on PKI.
+All communication between the door controllers and the Telcred cloud-service uses strong encryption and the communication between mobile apps and the cloud service uses strong authentication based on PKI.

 API for integration